 A Foundation Apprenticeship will give you the skills, knowledge and experience to start your career journey.
 You could take a relevant Foundation Apprenticeship in:

-With a Modern Apprenticeship you could gain an industry-recognised qualification.
+With a Modern Apprenticeship, you will gain an industry-recognised qualification.
 Relevant Modern Apprenticeships for this role include:

 Communication, time management and organisation are key to this role.
 You could work in a clinical setting or in an office, within an HR or finance team.
 You’ll work closely with your team to provide a high level of administrative support.